cFocusWeb/blanchette-website/content/franchises/tartar.en.md

 - Be comfortable working with the public;
 - Be stimulated by new challenges;
-- Have an interest in raw food cuisine (tartares, tatakis, etc.);
+- Have an interest in raw food cuisine;
 - Having experience in a restaurant or in the operations of an establishment in that field is an asset.

 ### Other details